 Additionally, for every mailbox purchased, a patient at Egleston, Hughes Spalding or Scottish Rite will receive a “Holiday Hug” sign for their hospital door.

-The Mailbox Brigade was created 29 years ago by Brookhaven resident, Toni Rhett, after her 9 month old daughter, Alix, had a one-week stay at Scottish Rite Hospital (now part of Children's Healthcare of Atlanta).
+The mailbox brigade was created in 1990 by Brookhaven resident, Toni Rhett, after her 9 month old daughter, Alix, had a one-week stay at Scottish Rite Hospital (now part of Children’s Healthcare of Atlanta).
 Because the hospital made such an impact on Toni and her family, she decided to find a way to give back and created the mailbox brigade in her neighborhood.
-Today, Alix is a fourth grade teacher and looks forward to decorating mailboxes each year with her mom and aunt!

 Mailbox Brigade is entirely volunteer driven; without the dedicated volunteers who organize teams and decorate Mailboxes, Mailbox Brigade would not be possible.
 Friends, the volunteer organization benefiting Children’s Healthcare of Atlanta spearheads the project.
 While many volunteers are members of Friends, anyone who is interested in decorating mailboxes or raising money for Children’s is welcome to participate.